Empower Your Practice

 Expert Verified

-The adoption of digital health technologies has changed the UK private practice sector.
+The adoption of digital health technologies has transformed the US private practice sector.
 While the initial shift to video consultations was driven by necessity during the pandemic, it has now evolved into a preferred model of care for many patients, offering convenience and accessibility.

 However, for practice managers and clinic owners, this shift presents a complex challenge: how do you maintain rigorous clinical governance, safety, and efficiency without a physical exam?
 This telehealth consultation template guide for remote care is designed to help you navigate these complexities.

-This guide demonstrates how implementing a robust system can streamline your operations, ensuring you meet NHS remote consulting policy standards while improving the patient journey.
-We will explore how to structure your documentation, ensure CQC compliance, and utilise digital tools to reduce the administrative burden on your clinical team.
+This guide demonstrates how implementing a robust system can streamline your operations, ensuring you meet HIPAA requirements and CMS telehealth guidelines while improving the patient journey.
+We will explore how to structure your documentation, ensure compliance with state medical board standards, and utilise digital tools to reduce the administrative burden on your clinical team.

 Developing a Telehealth Consultation Template for Remote Care